Close Menu

 Start small with one connection.
 Pick two systems that should share information.
 Create a simple link between them.
 Test the connection thoroughly.
 Make sure data flows correctly in both directions.

 Build on early success.
 Add more connections gradually.
-Train teams on new processes.
+Pair technical rollout with a lightweight change framework like ADKAR: ensure teams are Aware of the why, desire the change, and have the Knowledge to use new connections effectively.
 Monitor performance and adjust as needed.
 Success comes from steady progress, not big changes all at once.

-Choose the right tools for your integration platform.
-Many software options support Sinkom principles.
-Look for solutions that connect easily to your existing systems.
+When selecting an iPaaS solution, prioritize API compatibility and pre-built connectors for your existing stack—this accelerates Sinkom implementation without custom code.
+Many platforms support Sinkom principles; look for solutions that connect easily to your existing systems.
 API compatibility matters more than fancy features.

 Focus on best practices from the beginning.
 Document your connections.
 Set up monitoring to catch problems early.
 Plan for growth from day one.
 Clean, well-organized implementations work better long-term.